 The Grande Theatre is an ideal destination for anyone who wants to know more about London, theatre or the arts in general.
 The community atmosphere is undeniable, and the productions themselves are first-rate.

-The Grand is within walking distance of multiple breweries, art galleries and historical sites.
-It’s also partnered with several nearby restaurants through its Dinner and a Play Package.
-If you purchase this package, you’ll receive a ticket to a performance and a reduced price meal at Black Trumpet Restaurant, Gnosh Dining and Cocktails, Michael’s on the Thames or one of several other eateries.
+The Grand is within walking distance of multiple restaurants, breweries, art galleries and historical sites.
+Enjoy a meal at Gnosh Dining and Cocktails, Michael’s on the Thames or one of several other eateries.
 For a uniquely London brewing experience, visit family-owned Anderson Craft Ales or the award-winning Forked River Brewing Company.
 London Brewing Co-Operative is one of only two independent breweries in all of Ontario that brews organic beer.

 When you’re done drinking and dining, head on over to Museum London.
 It has over 45,000 London artifacts and 5,000 regional and Canadian artworks.
 Stop by the Jonathon Bancroft-Snell Gallery, a 415 square meter gallery featuring some of the best and most unique ceramic pieces from across Canada.
 There are also several exhibits of woodwork, silversmithing and bronzework.